 NCMA EdCamp: NCMA hosts professional development using the EdCamp [www.edcamp.org] model once a year.
 Collaborate and connect through participant-driven professional learning experiences.
 Participants create, lead, and attend sessions on arts integration that are responsive to educators’ needs and interests.
 Open to educators from all grade levels and subject areas.

 Distance Learning for Educators: On-line courses for educators are offered several times during the year.
 Virtual Visits for Teachers are brief programs that can be incorporated into training time and will be introduced during the 2017-2018 school year.

 NCMA Fellowship for Collaborative Teaching: Fellowships are awarded annually to pairs of North Carolina educators interested in refining their practice in art integration strategies and collaboration.
 Professional development support and stipends are provided.
-The application period for fellowship will open February __, 2018 and close April 30, 2018.

 Professional Development for Your Organization: